 - topic work and the rest of the curriculum (y1-6);

 - the Early Years and Foundation Stage (EYFS) curriculum;

 - our phonics and reading schemes.

-If you have any further questions, please do not hesitate to contact the school.
+If you have any further questions, please contact your child’s teacher.